 Generally, any involvement of medical writers, editors, or researchers supported by the pharmaceutical industry is not acceptable for the preparation of Perspectives published in Development & Reproduction.
 For more information, see Conflict of Interest Disclosure below, or to discuss specific issues regarding this policy, contact the Editor-in-Chief prior to submission.

 The work shall not be published elsewhere in any language without the written consent of the publisher.
-The articles published in Development & Reproduction are protected by the licence, which covers the exclusive right to reproduce and distribute all of the articles printed in the journal.
+The articles published in Development & Reproduction are protected by the license, which covers the exclusive right to reproduce and distribute all of the articles printed in the journal.
 Manuscripts are to be submitted in their final form.
 Authors are urged to aim for clarity, brevity, and accuracy of information and language.
 Submitted manuscripts should be double-spaced, and order of the elements comprising the manuscript should be as follows:

 - Title Page